Towns & Villages

 Domme

-40 minutes drive
+40 minute drive

 Domme is a fortified village that sits on the edge of a cliff overlooking the Dordogne valley, and is one of our favourite places to visit.
 It is a delightful place to stroll around, with lots of cobbled streets to explore.
 In Summer there are lots of interesting shops to browse selling artisans arts and crafts, as well as a good selection of cafes and restaurants.
 The highlight of a trip to Domme has to be the fantastic views of the Dordogne valley.
 Oh...and we can never resist an ice cream from the glacier just off the main square!